kirbs-/kirbs-.github.io/resume.md

 ---

 ### Asurion
+**Senior Manager, Analytics** -
+March 2017 to Present

 **Manager, Analytics** -
-December 2014 to Present
+December 2014 to March 2017

 Fast-paced role leading a team of business analysts responsible for actionable insights and targeted business intelligence.
-Transforming complex business problems in the retail sector into focused, data-backed solutions.
-Driving down costs by elevating analytic capabilities and improving decision-making processes.
+Transforming complex business problems in the retail sector into focused, data-backed analysis.

 **Senior Technology Analyst** -